thisisbud/bankly/README.md

 #### Prerequisites

 - A code editor
 - A modern-_ish_ version of npm & node.
-The repo was created using `v18`.
 - Docker (but only if you choose to run the app in a [devcontainer](https://code.visualstudio.com/docs/remote/containers))

 #### Installation